 Can You Be A Responsible Dog Owner?

-Responsible dog owners make sure that if they are unable to care for their dogs themself, they find or hire someone to care for them until they return home.
+Responsible dog owners make sure that if they are unable to care for their dogs themselves, they find or hire someone to care for them until they return home.
 Being a responsible owner also means making a commitment to training your dog so that your dog behaves well at home, in public, and around others.

 How Will You Train Your Dog?

 Dogs don’t come pre-programmed.
 Even the most laid-back dogs require regular training.
 To get them off on the right foot, train them using positive reinforcement methodologies to build a stronger bond with your dog.
-Training is a lifelong process for dogs and their people, and while you don’t have to get to a competition level, all dogs should have basic training.
-At minimum dogs should be potty trained and learn basic manners, and regular training also can reduce conflict and frustration over caring for a dog.
+Training is a lifelong process for dogs and their owners, and while you don’t have to get to a competition level, all dogs should have basic training.
+At a minimum, dogs should be potty trained and learn basic manners, and regular training also can reduce conflict and frustration over caring for a dog.

 Is Your Home Fitted For A Dog?

 Not all dogs require a large home with a fenced-in backyard, but some do, which is why your current living situation needs to be taken into account.
-Some dogs can thrive living in a high-rise apartment in the middle of the city, whereas other dogs would be very stressed in that environment.
+Some dogs can thrive in a high-rise apartment in the middle of the city, whereas other dogs would be very stressed in that environment.
 A dog’s size isn’t the only factor to keep in mind.
-For example, though small, many terrier breeds are very active and would struggle with life in a cramped apartment, whereas some low-energy, yet larger breeds can do well provided they get enough stimulation and enrichment.
+For example, though small, many terrier breeds are very active and would struggle with life in a cramped apartment, whereas some low-energy, larger breeds can do well, provided they get enough stimulation and enrichment.